fomkin/pushka/README.md

 ### `@key` annotation

-Pushka allows to define the key that a field is serialized with via a `@key` annotation
+Pushka allows defining the key that a field is serialized with via a `@key` annotation.

 ```scala
 @pushka